SamirMarin/Sparkify_cassandraETL/README.md

 python3 create_tables.py
 ```

-> 3. etl.py insert data into the tables from event_datafile_new.csv
+> 3. etl.py inserts data into the three tables from event_datafile_new.csv

 >> Run with: